Next Steps for Lancaster

 If on Results Day your status remains unchanged on UCAS Track, we may not have received your results.
 In these circumstances please send completed transcripts with your UCAS Personal ID to email@example.com.
 Please ensure you have sent a copy of your results by 31st August 2020 to guarantee your place.

-For any illness or mitigating circumstances that has affected your performance during your studies please ensure you or your school/college have contacted the exam board to make them aware as soon as possible so it can be taken account in your marks.
+For any exceptional or mitigating circumstances that has affected your performance during your studies please ensure you or your school/college have contacted the exam board to make them aware as soon as possible so it can be taken account in your marks.

 If you believe you have circumstances which you need to make us aware of, please email the admissions team firstname.lastname@example.org by 31 July 2020.